ArlingtonCastille/pulpit/README.md

 ## Settings

+Pulpit ships with sensible defaults.
+These are for fine-tuning:

 - **Save folder** — where saved articles are written.
 Defaults to `Pulpit/`.
 The folder is created automatically.
 - **Default tags** — comma-separated tags added to every saved article.
 Leave blank for none.